What Is Fennel?

 You can eat the white bulb (except the hard center core by the root), the green stalks, the feathery leaves and even the seeds from the flowers.

 Fennel is most often associated with Italian cooking.
-Fennel seeds are almost always found in Italian sausage.
+This stems from the fact that fennel seeds are almost always found in Italian sausage.

 What is Fennel?
 Should I try fennel?